MayorGnarwhal/Collect/README.md

 ## `skipUntil()`
 Removes elements from the beginning of the collection until a given closure returns truthy.
-Optionally, a simple value can be passed to skip until that value is found
+Optionally, a simple value can be passed to skip until that value is found.
 ### Parameters
 | **closure** | *function \| any* | Used to determine when skipping ends |
 | :-- | :-- | :-- |